Sweet Dreams (Don Gibson song)

 "Sweet Dreams" or "Sweet Dreams (of You)" is a country ballad, which was written by Don Gibson.
 Gibson originally recorded the song in 1955; his version hit the top ten of Billboard's country chart, but was eclipsed by the success of a competing recording by Faron Young.
-In 1960, after Gibson had established himself as a country music superstar, he released a new take as a single.
+In 1960, after Gibson had established himself as a popular country musician, he released a new take as a single.
 This version also charted in the top ten on the country chart and also crossed over to the Billboard Hot 100, where it peaked at No. 93.
 The song has become a country standard, with other notable versions by Patsy Cline and Emmylou Harris.